Jean-Zombie/cookiecutter-django-wagtail/README.md

 _These features can be enabled during initial project setup._

--   Serve static files from Amazon S3, Google Cloud Storage or [Whitenoise](https://whitenoise.readthedocs.io/)
+-   Serve static files from Amazon S3, Google Cloud Storage, Azure Storage or [Whitenoise](https://whitenoise.readthedocs.io/)
 -   Configuration for [Celery](https://docs.celeryq.dev) and [Flower](https://github.com/mher/flower) (the latter in Docker setup only)
 -   Integration with [MailHog](https://github.com/mailhog/MailHog) for local email testing
 -   Integration with [Sentry](https://sentry.io/welcome/) for error logging